-Here are the 2 photos – one of Emilio Marrolat Folmaz, on the left, from Litigalo Lawyers and the one on the right is the esteemed Eduardo Barcesat.
+Here are the 2 photos – one of Emilio Marrolat Folmaz, on the top, from Litigalo Lawyers and the one on the bottom is the esteemed Eduardo Barcesat.

 You could be forgiven for thinking that they are just similar looking, however on close inspection Mr Folmaz has decorated his office the same as the renowned Mr Barcesat, even down to the same books in the same places on the shelves and wearing the same clothes!
 Now we all know the famous saying that imitation is the best form of flattery, however there is a more appropriate quote for this particular example “Imitation might be the highest form of flattery, but it reflects the lowest level of intelligence and imagination”.

 Since the Spanish Supreme Court ruling in 2015 more and more of these companies are appearing offering to assist unsuspecting timeshare owners to exit from their onerous timeshare, points floating time and fractional agreements.